 3 US Eliminations

 This is used to perform simpler IC activities, such as revenue and COGS.

 This rule is used to book IC differences, as mentioned previously in the IC matching step.

 This is used to carry forward prior period closing balances.

 To use a business rule for a model, you must activate it by going to the web client and choosing Planning and Consolidation Administration > Rules > Business Rules > Select Add/Remove Rule Types.

 When it comes time to consolidate financials for month-end close, using a solution such as SAP BPC to perform the consolidation can save you time and make your statements easy to read.
 This ensures a holistic picture of your financial status and properly reported information.
-This blog introduced you to basic consolidation with SAP BPC, including the four steps, and provided you with business rules to follow when combining statements.
+This blog post introduced you to basic consolidation with SAP BPC, including the four steps, and provided you with business rules to follow when combining statements.

-If you’re planning on making the move to next-generation SAP, check out this blog on the key changes to period-end closing in SAP S/4HANA Finance.
+If you’re planning on making the move to next-generation SAP, check out this blog post on the key changes to period-end closing in SAP S/4HANA Finance.